JoelDuring/LAAT_NDimensional/README.md

+# N-Dimensional LAAT
+This project is a fork of the original LAAT repository.
+It adds two additional features:
+1. Adds support for the use of LAAT in any dimension using C++ template functions.
+When using the python bindings this is limited to 3-15 dimensions, but support for more can be added.
+2. The (quadratic) memory usage of the LAAT algorithm can be restricted or eliminated by setting a memory limit.
+This will result in longer running times.

 # Installation
 To install this module from source, you will need to install a suitable C++ compiler and CMake.
 Any other external dependencies of this project are included as git submodules and they must be initialized when this repository is cloned: